ledlaux/rp2040-plugdata-examples/README.md

-# RP2040 Heavy/Plugdata Examples
+# PD examples for Raspberry Pi PICO

-This repository contains examples of running **Plugdata (PD) patches exported with the Heavy compiler** on Raspberry Pi Pico (RP2040) boards using the Arduino IDE.
+This repository contains examples of running **Plugdata (PD) patches exported with the Heavy compiler** on Raspberry Pi Pico (RP2040, RP2350) boards using the Arduino IDE.

 ---

 ## Inspiration

-PD patches and code for RP2350 boards published by **Kamil Ondroušek**:
+PD patches and code published by **Kamil Ondroušek**:
 [Pico2_Audio](https://github.com/jlswbs/Pico2_Audio)

 ---